 Did you know?

-The moose is a powerful swimmer within days of birth.
+Young moose become strong swimmers within days of birth.